User Experience: Best Practices on Effective Visual Hierarchy

 Consider scanning patterns

-In our previous articles, we mentioned that before reading a web page people scan it to get a sense of whether they are interested.
-Different studies, including the ones by Nielsen Norman Group , have revealed several popular scanning patterns among which “F” and “Z”-shaped.
+In our previous articles, we mentioned that before reading a web page, people scan it to get a sense of whether they are interested.
+Different studies, including those by Nielsen Norman Group, have revealed several popular scanning patterns, among them the “F” and “Z” shapes.

-F-pattern appears mainly on digital pages or screens with a big amount of content such as blogs, news platforms, etc. Users’ eyes move in F-shape: first, they scan a horizontal line on the top of the screen, then move down the page a bit and read across the shorter horizontal line, finishing with the vertical line down on the left side of the copy where people look for keywords in the paragraphs’ initial sentences.
+The F-pattern appears mainly on digital pages or screens with a large amount of content, such as blogs and news platforms.
+Users’ eyes move in an F-shape: first, they scan a horizontal line on the top of the screen, then move down the page a bit and read across the shorter horizontal line, finishing with the vertical line down on the left side of the copy, where people look for keywords in the paragraphs’ initial sentences.

-Z-shaped pattern takes place on the pages which are not so heavily concentrated on copy or those which don’t require scrolling down.
+A Z-shaped pattern occurs on web pages that aren’t overly copy-heavy or that don’t require scrolling.
 The pattern is the following: people first scan across the head of the page starting from the top left corner, searching for core information, and then go down to the opposite corner at a diagonal, finishing with the horizontal line at the bottom of the page from its left to right.

 Functionality first

-The visual hierarchy may seem to be oriented only to the aesthetic aspects but it’s not like that.
-First of all, by structuring and organizing visual elements designers need to make sure a product is clear to use and the navigation works right.
-The visual hierarchy which is built exceptionally on aesthetics can’t work effectively.
-User interface with the badly structured content leads to the bad UX.
+The visual hierarchy may seem to be oriented only to the aesthetic aspects, but it’s not like that.
+First of all, by structuring and organizing visual elements, designers need to make sure a product is clear to use and the navigation works right.
+The visual hierarchy, which is built exceptionally on aesthetics, can’t work effectively.
+User interface with badly structured content leads to bad UX.
 So, while building visual hierarchy designers need to consider functions of UI elements and a role they play in the navigation process.

 Remember that white space is a visual element

-White space, or negative space, is not just an area between design elements, it is actually a core component of each visual composition.
-It is a tool able to make all the user interface elements noticeable to users’ eyes.
-Designers can group or separate UI components so that they could create an effective layout.
-Moreover, negative space helps to emphasize particular elements which require deep attention from users.
-White space is an effective instrument for creating a visual hierarchy so designers need to work on its balanced usage.
+White space, or negative space, is not just an area between design elements; it is actually a core component of each visual composition.
+It is a tool that makes all user interface elements visible to users’ eyes.
+Designers can group or separate UI components to create an effective layout.
+Moreover, negative space helps to emphasize particular elements that require deep attention from users.
+White space is an effective instrument for creating a visual hierarchy, so designers need to work on its balanced usage.

 Scientific Web Platform Design